vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 - Learn how to effectively use lists/other collection types for quizzes or other create task ideas.
 Make use of lists to increase the efficiency of the code.
 (Data Abstraction and Managing Complexity)
 - Learn the difference between a function and an algorithm.
 How can I make an algorithm that solves a key issue in my code?
 (Algorithm Implementation)
 - learn how to use iteration, sequencing, and selection to create an algorithm
+- use a list/dictionary for my answer and question pair values.
+Then use a for loop to loop through the dictionary using an index and confirm whether the Users input is correct or incorrect.